-Salary benchmarking is the process of evaluating a company’s internal job salaries based upon their external value.
+Salary benchmarking is the process of evaluating a company’s internal job salaries based on their external value.
 Salary benchmarking involves analyzing the main components of each position and comparing these positions to similar jobs in other companies.
 Organizations primarily rely on compensation surveys, government labor databases, and the assistance of compensation consultants for accurate job market data.

 To build a comprehensive salary benchmarking system, HR leaders can incorporate these steps:

 - Design a plan that will serve as a roadmap.
 Write up an in-depth salary benchmarking plan that includes the long- and short-term goals, a timeline, the budget, the necessary resources, and the purpose.
-Outlining these components enables compensation managers to establish competitive salary benchmarks for each job.
+Outlining these components will enable compensation managers to establish competitive salary benchmarks for each job.
 Keep in mind that the plan can be flexible—it’s not set in stone.

 - Make sure every job in the company has a description.
-Job descriptions are a necessary prerequisite to salary benchmarking.
+Job descriptions are a prerequisite for salary benchmarking.
 Often, organizations may use different job titles for the same or similar roles.
-Thus, the descriptions enable the identification of synonymous positions.
-For example, an organization focusing on salary benchmarking for Customer Success Managers may come across the titles: Sales Managers and Customer Success Engineers.
+As a result, descriptions enable the identification of synonymous positions.
+For example, an organization focusing on salary benchmarking for Customer Success Managers may come across the titles “Sales Managers” and “Customer Success Engineers.”
 While the titles differ, the descriptions may overlap.
 According to salary.com, HR professionals should compare descriptions that share 80 percent of the same responsibilities and requirements.

 - Consider where to collect data from.
-The quality of the data determines the accuracy of the salary benchmarking, so salary benchmarking should stem from reliable data and a solid benchmarking process.
+The quality of the data will determine the accuracy of the salary benchmarking, so salary benchmarking should stem from reliable data and a solid benchmarking process.
 Options include domestic and global participant surveys and aggregated employer-reported data.
 In some cases, companies use employee-reported crowdsourcing as an additional source of information.

 Recommended For Further Reading